QuantEcon/python-lecture-sandpit.myst/lectures/util_rand_resp.md

 If the privacy measure is not completely consistent with the rational behavior of the respondents, all efforts to derive an optimal model design will be in vain.

-The utilitarian approach, on the other hand, provides the **rigorous framework** for analyzing respondents' behavior under the assumption that they maximize their well-being.
+The utilitarian approach, on the other hand, provides the **rigorous framework** for analyzing respondents' behavior under the assumption that they maximize their expected utilities.

 +++